SAT: Scaled scores and percentiles

-Students receive their online score reports approximately two to three weeks after test administration (longer for mailed, paper scores).
+Students receive their online score reports approximately two to four weeks after test administration (longer for mailed, paper scores).
 Included in the report is the total score (the sum of the two section scores, with each section graded on a scale of 200–800) and three subscores (in reading, writing, and analysis, each on a scale of 2–8) for the optional essay.
-Students may also receive, for an additional fee, various score verification services, including (for select test administrations) the question and answer service, which provides the test questions, the student's answers, the correct answers, and the type and difficulty of each question.
+Students may also receive, for an additional fee, a score verification service; the question and answer service, which provided the test questions, the student's answers, the correct answers, and the type and difficulty of each question, is not available for the digital SAT.

 In addition, students receive two percentile scores, each of which is defined by the College Board as the percentage of students in a comparison group with equal or lower test scores.
 One of the percentiles, called the "Nationally Representative Sample Percentile", uses as a comparison group all 11th and 12th graders in the United States, regardless of whether or not they took the SAT.
 This percentile is theoretical and is derived using methods of statistical inference.
 The second percentile, called the "SAT User Percentile", uses actual scores from a comparison group of recent United States students that took the SAT.
 For example, for the school year 2019–2020, the SAT User Percentile was based on the test scores of students in the graduating classes of 2018 and 2019 who took the SAT (specifically, the 2016 revision) during high school.
 Students receive both types of percentiles for their total score as well as their section scores.